yusefmosiah/choir-collective/docs/levels/level2.md

 The Choir system is built around a clear hierarchy of truth and a natural flow of events.
 At its foundation, the Solana blockchain serves as the authoritative source for all ownership and economic state - thread ownership, token balances, message hashes, and co-author lists.
 This ensures that the economic model, with its harmonic equity distribution and thermodynamic thread evolution, has an immutable and verifiable foundation.

-Alongside the blockchain, LanceDB acts as the authoritative source for all content and semantic relationships.
+Alongside the blockchain, Qdrant acts as the authoritative source for all content and semantic relationships.
 It stores the actual message content, embeddings, and the growing network of citations and semantic links.
 This separation of concerns allows the system to maintain both economic integrity through the blockchain and rich semantic relationships through the vector database.

 The AEIOU-Y chorus cycle sits at the heart of the interaction model, processing user input through a series of well-defined steps.
 Each step generates events that flow through the system, coordinating state updates and UI feedback.
 The cycle begins with pure response in the Action step, enriches it with prior knowledge in the Experience step, aligns with user intent in the Intention step, records semantic connections in the Observation step, decides on continuation in the Update step, and produces the final response in the Yield step.